Uup8qrR-iRP7/IBM-Git-and-GitHub-Basics/CLI-Start.md

-what will show in git log if commit is made from GitHubWeb. (this is after renaming github repo's username{matching with local). and having disting mails for local and remote.
-Yes!
+Que: what will show in git log if commit is made from GitHubWeb?. (this is after renaming github repo's username{matching with local}. and having disting mails for local and remote.
+Yes!)

+Ans: Oh Got it!

+VS Code interface do helps!